Police credit grandma in arrest of alleged scammer

 It’s called the Grandparent Scam.
 When a caller cons their victims into handing over large amounts of cash in order to keep a grandchild or loved one out of jail.

-A Colonie grandmother who News10 is calling “Sue” in order to protect her identity, almost fell prey to the scheme when she received a call someone who sounded just like her 15-year-old granddaughter.
-“And she said, ‘Wait Grandma, here’s the thing.
+A Colonie grandmother who News10 is calling “Sue” in order to protect her identity, almost fell prey to the scheme when she received a call from someone who sounded just like her 15-year-old granddaughter.
+“And she said, ‘Wait, Grandma, here’s the thing.
 I got in trouble,” she said.

 The young woman told Sue that the “trouble” was a car accident.
 But the girl on the phone told Sue that her friend’s father, an attorney, could keep her out of jail.
 “And he got on [the phone] and he introduced himself,” said Sue.